chrisroberts/kitchen-lxc/README.md

 ## Usage

-The kitchen-lxc driver provides several configuration options

-* base_container: a base distribution that your platform will be a clone of
-* username: username you will use to login to the container
-* password: password that you will use to login to the container
-* ipaddress: ipaddress for the container, currently only values in the subnet 10.0.3.0/24 subnet are supported.
-If no ipaddress is specified, dhcp will be used.
-* overlay: directory to store the ephemeral container in, defaults to /tmp.
-If you want to boot containers quickly, you want this directory and the one containing it to be on a btrfs or lvm volume.

 ### Configuration

+#### base_container
+The base LXC container to be cloned for each Test Kitchen suite.

+#### username
+The username used to login to the container.

+Defaults to "root".

+#### password
+The password used to login to the container.

+Defaults to "root".

+#### dhcp_lease_file
+The DHCP lease file used to determine the container IP address.

+Defaults to the first match for "/var/lib/misc/dnsmasq*leases".

+#### ipaddress
+You may specify an IP address for the container, within the 10.0.3.0/24 subnet, instead of using DHCP.

+#### port
+The SSH port used to login to the container.

+Defaults to 22.

+#### overlay
+The directory to store the container, best to be on BTRFS or an LVM volume, to utilize snapshots.

+Defaults to "/tmp".

+### Example

 `.kitchen.local.yml`